Get The Top News In Search

 Filed: October 30, 2012

 A system and computing instructions may include a user device, a social network database, and a processor.
 The user device may include a user interface configured to display a web browser.
 The social network database may be configured to store social network information related to an entity.
-The processor may be configured to identify the entity based on content of a webpage displayed on the web browser of the user device, obtain social network information related to the entity from the social network database based on a social network relationship between the user and the entity, and display the social network information on the web browser of the user device.
+The processor may be configured to identify the entity based on the content of a webpage displayed on the web browser of the user device, obtain social network information related to the entity from the social network database based on a social network relationship between the user and the entity, and display the social network information on the web browser of the user device.

 Entity Information in Web Pages